Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

-24 Days Best Uganda Birding and Wildlife – This specialized safari demonstrates exactly how Uganda is ‘Gifted by Nature.
+24 Days Best Uganda Birding Safari and Wildlife – This specialized safari demonstrates exactly how Uganda is ‘Gifted by Nature.
 This 24 day safari takes you through Uganda’s top birding and wildlife destinations with the help of a superior network of bird guides.
-Our experienced tour leaders will guide you through the beautiful, rugged, and biologically diverse Queen Elizabeth and Murchison Falls National Park, Kibale forests, as well as Africa’s best Shoebill bird location, the Mabamba Wetland.
+Our experienced tour leaders will guide you through the beautiful, rugged, and biologically diverse Queen Elizabeth national park and Murchison Falls National Park, Kibale forests national park, as well as Africa’s best Shoebill bird location, the Mabamba Wetland.
 Each night you will rest comfortably mid to top luxurious accommodations, strategically located to optimize our birding potential.

-Day 1: Arrival for the birding safari in Uganda
+Day 1 of 24 Days Best Uganda Birding Safari and Wildlife: Arrival for the birding safari in Uganda

 Upon arrival you will be met by one of our professional bird guides and transferred to your hotel of choice.
 Depending on the time of arrival, we may start our safari with bird watching around the shores of Lake Victoria in Entebbe.
 Stay in Lake Victoria Hotel, Lindsay Cottages or Entebbe Travellers’ Inn.

-Day 2-3: Uganda Bird watching safari to Mabamba Bay. ( 2 nights at Lake Mburo)
+Day 2-3 of 24 Days Best Uganda Birding Safari and Wildlife: Uganda Bird watching safari to Mabamba Bay. ( 2 nights at Lake Mburo)

 This day we shall visit the Mabamba Village and its adjacent swamp on our birding safari in uganda, a labyrinth of channels and lagoons located about 52 km from Kampala.
 The road to Mabamba winds its way through areas of secondary forest and agricultural land attracting Red-headed Lovebird, African Crowned-Hornbills, and a range of sunbirds including the Green-headed, Green, Red-chested, Collared, Marico and Scarlet-chested.
 We shall stop over at Mpigi Swamp to look out for the Papyrus Gonolek and the White-winged Warbler.
 The road ultimately ends at a papyrus reedbed adjoining Lake Victoria, where we will explore by canoe a maze of channels and mudflats for a reliable resident, the majestic Shoebill.
 Although sightings can never be guaranteed, we should have a very good chance of seeing this magnificent bird in Mabamba.